 Treating Dandruff with Home remedies

 Dandruff is a problem all of us must occasionally deal with.
 It can be quite a task to find the right solution for this issue, and going on a search for dandruff-fighting products can be a painful process.
 “How to fight dandruff?”
 Is a question doing the rounds on the internet.
 The internet is filled with ads of chemicals and strong dandruff fighting shampoos to put an end to flaking.

-We urge you to consider some of the home treatments listed below for an easier lifestyle.
+However, we urge you to consider some of the home treatments listed below for an easier lifestyle.
 Home remedies are easier to find and are a healthier and safer method of removing dandruff from your hair.

 Natural remedies for dandruff